alttch/eva3/doc/items.rst

   items run simultaneously.

-* **update_timeout** integer, value, time (seconds) in which the script of the passive update should finish it's work or it will be terminated.
+* **update_timeout** integer, value, time (seconds) in which the script of the passive update should finish its work or it will be terminated.

 * **action_allow_termination** boolean, allow the currect running action termination by external request.